Kraken vs. Coyotes: Betting Trends, Odds, Advanced Stats

 Kraken Advanced Stats

-- The Kraken have had an average of 6.4 total goals scored in their past 10 games, 0.1 fewer than this matchup's over/under.

-- During the last 10 games, the Kraken have scored 1.4 fewer goals per game than their season average.
+- In their last 10 games, the Kraken have scored 0.3 more goals per game than their average on the season.

-- The Kraken score the eighth-most goals in the league, averaging 3.4 per game for a total of 259 this season.
+- The Kraken's 272 goals this season make them the third-best scoring team in the NHL.

-- On defense, the Kraken have given up 236 goals (3.2 per game) to rank 14th in league play.
+- On defense, the Kraken have given up 239 goals (3.1 per game) to rank 14th in league action.

-- They're ranked 11th in the league with a +23 goal differential .
+- The team's goal differential is 10th-best in the league at +33.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.